Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 Unless format=3,7,11, there aren't **both** indexable elements and instance variables.
 This means unless the number of words of allocation is more than 8189, it can be encoded in the header length field.

-For formats >= 17, if the length field=8190, the header word is followed by a word with the index allocation.
-In this case the total number of words allocated to the object is 2 plus the value of the index allocation word.
+For formats >= 17, if the length field=4094, the header word is followed by 3 words with the index allocation, a pointer to the data page, and a link for a list through all the large-allocation objects.
+In this case the total number of words allocated to the object is 3.

 If the format=3,7,11, the instance variables are followed by a word with the index allocation.
-In this case the total number of words allocated to the object is 2 plus the value of the length field (for the instance variables which can't be 8K) plus the value of the index allocation word, with the instance variables immediately following the header, followed by the index allocation word, followed by the indexed elements.
-3 and 11 are used (with number of instance variables = 0) in place of 2 and 10 if there are more than 8189 indexable elements.
+In this case the total number of words allocated to the object is 2 plus the value of the length field (for the instance variables which can't be 4K) plus the value of the index allocation word, with the instance variables immediately following the header, followed by the index allocation word, followed by the indexed elements.
+3 and 11 are used (with number of instance variables = 0) in place of 2 and 10 if there are more than 4093 indexable elements.
+If the index allocation is greater than or equal to 4094, then the indexable elements are allocated on a separate data page, and replaced in the object with a pointer to that page and a link for the list of large-allocation objects..

 The remaining format bits encode:
 - bit 5: = 32 means that the object is immutable, so any assignments will signal an exception